-- Your child's teacher will have carefully checked on your child's progress and will have decided that your child has a gap in their understanding/learning and needs some extra support to 'close the gap' between your child and their peers. - In Early Years progress will be measured against the Reception Baseline assessment, and the Early Years Foundation Stage Profile. - You will be immediately informed and be a full partner in planning and reviewing additional support or interventions.
+- Your child's teacher will have carefully checked on your child's progress and will have decided that your child has a gap in their understanding/learning and needs some extra support to 'close the gap' between your child and their peers. - In Early Years progress will be measured against the Reception Baseline assessment, and the Early Years Foundation Stage Profile.
+Within 'The Nursery' progress may be measured through Early Support Levels for identified individuals. - You will be immediately informed and be a full partner in planning and reviewing additional support or interventions.
 The term intervention is used to refer to additional support that a child receives to help move them forward in a particular area of learning.
 This support is always time limited (it lasts for a certain number of weeks) and will have clear targets to help your child make more progress.